What is Open Banking?

 The efficacy of Open Banking has always been dependent on the large financial services providers, who ultimately control the data.
 It was dependent on them allowing third-party providers to use their Open APIs, as well as assisting in the promotion of the new options and benefits to consumers.
 Is this what happened?

 It appears so, despite lethargic beginnings marked by a lack of customer awareness and traditional institutions that were hesitant to get the system up and running.
 And, with the collapse of conventional banks and the advent of challenger banks that have organically connected with fintech, Open Banking has been a stimulus for the expansion of fintech in Europe.

 Open banking has already emerged in various countries having different regulations but open banking as a concept goes well beyond the regulatory environment and is applicable globally to uplift the existing landscape of the financial industry.

-Countries like UAE, Saudi Arabia and Qatar are driven by the market where the third-party providers and banks are allowed to develop their own API platforms as they are conscious about the strategic importance of Open Banking to attract new customers and to gain a competitive advantage.
+Countries like UAE, Saudi Arabia and Qatar are driven by the market where the third-party providers and banks are allowed to develop their API platforms as they are conscious of the strategic importance of Open Banking to attract new customers and to gain a competitive advantage.

-To discover more on how Macro Global can help you to monitor, manage and mitigate the above challenges, please reach us out on firstname.lastname@example.org (or) +44 0204 551 7936.
+To discover more on how Macro Global can help you to monitor, manage and mitigate the above challenges, please visit Tavas – Open Banking Product Suite and Solutions.